Phidias: Archaeological discovery

 A significant advancement in the knowledge of Phidias's working methodology came during 1954–1958 with the excavation of the workshop at Olympia where he created the Statue of Zeus.
-Tools, terracotta molds and a cup inscribed on the bottom "Φειδίου εἰμί" (Pheidíou eimí) – "I belong to Phidias"; literally: "of Phidias I am", were found here, just where Pausanias said the statue was constructed.
+Tools, terracotta molds and pottery were found, just where Pausanias said the statue was constructed.
+An important find was a cup inscribed on the bottom "Φειδίου εἰμί" (Pheidíou eimí) – "I belong to Phidias"; literally: "of Phidias I am", although the inscription's authenticity is disputed.
 The discovery has enabled archaeologists to re-create the techniques used to make the statue.

-Another probable workshop of Phidias, on the southern slope of the Acropolis, was excavated in 1878, 1963/1964 and from 2001 onwards and seems to belong to the Athena Promachos.
+Another probable workshop of Phidias, on the southern slope of the Acropolis, was excavated in 1878, 1963-1964 and from 2001 onwards and seems to belong to the Athena Promachos.

 Legacy

 By 1910, mathematician Mark Barr began using the Greek letter Phi (φ) as a symbol for the golden ratio after Phidias.
 However, Barr later wrote that he thought it unlikely that Phidias actually used the golden ratio.
+In astronomy, his name is used for the Phidias crater on Mercury and a main-belt asteroid named 4753 Phidias.